Benson-Gikonyo/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task 6: Display current directory contents in long format, with user and group IDs displayed numerically, and hidden files (starting with .)

+Task 7: script that creates a directory named my_first_directory in the /tmp/ directory.